SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Dashboard_Gateway_installation.md

 #### Enabling reverse proxy functionality

-As the reverse proxy functionality is disabled by default, first enable it by doing the following:
+As the reverse proxy functionality is disabled by default, first enable it:

 1. Open IIS Manager on the Gateway server.